colsyschem/colsyschem.github.io/misc/research.md

 ---
 {% endhighlight %}

 ## Nanoparticle synthesis
-The control over the particles shape and size at the nanoscale gives the opportunity to
+The control over the particles shape and size at the nanoscale

 ## Self-assembly
 Spatial organisation of nanoparticles is the

 ## All-metal photochemistry
 Plasmonic nanoparticles

 ## Biosensing
 Liquid biopsy